Fairfield College: 2007–2009 disruptions

 The school's NCEA Level 1 results improved in 2007 to a 51 percent pass rate but declined to 29 percent in 2008.
 Former board members Michael Crawford and Winston Pinkerton said this occurred because of "a campaign, by some teachers resistant to change, to undermine the authority and leadership of the principal and the board" which "impacted on teaching and learning in 2008."
-They said some department heads and others did this when realising their performances would be properly appraised and they would be held accountable for student academic results.
-"Because of this they began a campaign to undermine the school board and principal, including character assassination of the principal, bullying of other staff and misinformation to media and members of the school community.".
-In the same article, Fairfield PPTA spokesperson Jennifer Hamilton said she and many of her colleagues were hurt by the comments, and that management of Fairfield staff by the PPTA has been restrained and professional.
+Fairfield PPTA spokesperson Jennifer Hamilton stated that she and many of her colleagues were hurt by the comments, and that management of Fairfield staff by the PPTA has been restrained and professional.

 In 2008 the PPTA advised the MOE that despite the best efforts of the local and regional PPTA to solve the mounting problems, issues were becoming more serious.
-A MOE appointed negotiator, John Carlyon, was appointed in Term 4 2008 to establish a working party to address problems at the college.
-During Term 1 2009 there was continued disquiet among some staff, students and parents.
-Near the end of Term 1 some 10 to 12 percent of pupils went on strike to support teaching staff.
-The strike received widespread media coverage, and the Waikato Times reported it had seldom received so many complaints, 90 percent in support of staff.
+A MOE appointed negotiator, John Carlyon, was appointed in Term 4 of 2008 to establish a working party to address problems at the college.
+During Term 1 of 2009, there was continued disquiet among some staff, students and parents.
+Near the end of Term 1, some 10 to 12 percent of pupils went on strike to support teaching staff.
+The strike received widespread media coverage, and the Waikato Times reported it had received a record number of complaints, 90 percent in support of staff.
 The school board resigned.

-In 2009 management of the school's childcare centre was taken over by the Kindergarten Association of NZ to comply with MOE requirements.
+In 2009, management of the school's childcare centre was taken over by the Kindergarten Association of New Zealand to comply with MOE requirements.

 Fairfield College has signed up to the Te Kotahitanga programme intended to improve Maori students academic performance.
 The 9-year-old programme seeks to change how teachers teach.